murzabaevb/levelplot/README.md

 ## License

-This code is provided as-is for educational and professional use.
-Modify and adapt as needed for your specific requirements.
+This project is licensed under the GNU General Public License.
+See the LICENSE.txt file for details.

 ## Support